Spain and Portugal SEPTEMBER 2027

 Douro Wine Region

 Another day in this magnificent wine region and it's all ours.
 Each year in May, thousands of cyclist flock to these parts to participate in the Douro Gran Fondo.
 Yesterday you rode half of the course and today you will complete the remaining.
-The plan is simple, you ride out from the hotel and check out the north side of the river.
-Sounds simple right....well there is the fact that you will need to climb over 2000vm.
+The plan is simple; you ride out from the hotel and check out the north side of the river.

 During the afternoon, you will all get to know the cultural Duoro landscape (listed as a UNESCO World Heritage Site) via a guided river cruise.
 During this tour, you will meander along the Douro River in an old rabelo boat (wooden Portuguese vessels that carried the wine casks from the quintas).